Get acquainted with nodes and building conversation workflows in your NLX workspace

 Clicking any node on your canvas reveals a side panel to display information about the selected node and provide options for adding or refining its actions.
 Clicking outside of the node automatically closes its side panel.

-Every node has a non-editable IDso the node can be referenced across Dialog Studio.
+Every node has a non-editable IDso the node can be referenced across the NLX workspace.
 To show or hide the Node ID, click the infoicon in the upper right of the node's side panel.

 Add messaging

-A bot relays messages to users when a node they've reached has Bot messages entered.
+Your conversational AI relays messages to users when a node they've reached has Messages entered.
 Below are options to help enhance your use of this feature.

-Not all nodes require messages and may not have a Bot messages section to configure.
+Not all nodes require messages and may not have a Messages section to configure.
 You may you use a Basic node before or after in these instances.

 Select a node > Add messages to a node by clicking +Add message on a node's side panel